Kevin De Bruyne: 2016–17 season

 On 10 September 2016, De Bruyne scored and assisted in the first Manchester derby of the season which City won 2–1 and was awarded the Man of the Match.
 On 17 September, De Bruyne was awarded the Man of the Match, in a 4–0 win over Bournemouth.
 De Bruyne scored the first, assisted the fourth, and provided key passes on both the second and third goals.
 After the international break, Manchester City drew their next game, against Everton, played on 15 October with the scoreline finishing at 1–1.
 Agüero and De Bruyne both missed their penalties while Nolito came off the bench to equalise for City.

-On 1 November 2016, De Bruyne scored from a free kick in the team's 3–1 win over FC Barcelona.
+On 1 November 2016, De Bruyne scored from a free-kick in the club's 3–1 win over Barcelona.
 On 21 January 2017, De Bruyne was involved in both of City's goals, as he netted once himself and also assisted Leroy Sané's, in a 2–2 home draw with Tottenham Hotspur; he was subsequently named man of the match.
 On 19 March, De Bruyne displayed an excellent performance in a 1–1 draw against Liverpool at the Etihad Stadium, where he set up a goal for Agüero.